-A prayer room on the south side of Isaacson Chapel may be accessed through the front of the chapel or by a stairway located at the south end of the basement near N-1.
-It is open from 7:30 a.m. to 11:00 p.m. daily for private or group prayer and meditation.
+A prayer room is located on the south side of Isaacson Chapel and may be accessed through the front of the chapel or by a stairway located on the south end of the basement near N-1.
+It is open from 7:30 am to 11 pm daily for private or group prayer and meditation.
 It is also used for spiritual direction throughout the week.
 Please see the schedule on the door for available times.